joshmurari/smart-flights/README.md

 - This will open up payment 'mode'
 Create a private charter flight with specific times -airport and flight api

-# 3-d Party APIs
+# Third Party APIs
-Weather api for flight dates
+Weather API for flight dates
 Gmail to send user email of ticket and flight information Google maps to show flight path